nicklesica/neuro/README.md

 This archive contains the Matlab code used for analyzing neural activity from the Lesica lab database as of December 2020.

-It relies the neural activity being stored in a specific format.
+It relies on the neural activity being stored in a specific format.

 The data from a single experiment are stored in a single file.
 Each R_* variable in each file contains the responses to one sound stored as a binary sparse matrix R_<sound> with size <time_bins> x <cells>.